How does your hearing affect dementia risk?

 Dr Brian Allman and his team at the University of Western Ontario are trying to find out whether inflammation in the brain is the missing piece in the dementia and hearing loss puzzle.

 Funded by Alzheimer’s Research UK and The Royal National Institute for Deaf People (RNID), his team is trying to understand whether hearing loss caused by noisy environments causes damage to the brain, triggering inflammation.
-And whether this could speed up memory problems that normally occur in old age, or also affect the changes in the brain that cause Alzheimer’s disease too.
+They are interested in whether this could speed up memory problems that normally occur in old age, and also affect the changes in the brain that cause Alzheimer’s disease.

-Another area of research is looking at whether hearing loss indirectly affects dementia risk by making it harder for people to stay connected.
-Social isolation is another known risk factor for dementia.
+Social isolation is another known risk factor for dementia, and a third area of research is looking at whether hearing loss indirectly affects dementia risk by making it harder for people to stay connected.

 We know that regular mental activity and social connection can help to build a person’s ‘cognitive reserve’.
-This is the brain’s ability to cope when it’s faced with challenges, like disease.
+This is the brain’s ability to cope when it’s faced with challenges, including the diseases that cause dementia.
+So it’s possible that hearing loss affects a person’s ability to build and protect their cognitive reserve, and in turn, increases their dementia risk.

-Other studies have suggested that people with hearing loss dedicate more of their brain’s resources to help them process sounds, but this can be at the expense of other cognitive processes like memory.
+Other studies have suggested that there is a more direct link between hearing loss and dementia.
+They found that people with hearing loss dedicate more of their brain’s resources to helping them process sounds, but this can be at the expense of other cognitive processes like memory.

-Alzheimer’s Research UK’s partnered with the RNID to fund a research team at the University of Manchester to unpick whether hearing loss is linked to dementia directly or indirectly.
+Alzheimer’s Research UK has partnered with the RNID to fund a research team at the University of Manchester to unpick whether hearing loss is linked to dementia directly or indirectly.
 They’re also looking at whether hearing aids can play a role in reducing dementia risk.

 The cocktail party effect

 Most previous studies have focused on our ability to detect sounds, but a new area of research focuses on the ‘cocktail party effect’.
 This is the challenge people have focussing on a single speaker or conversation in a noisy environment.
-Alzheimer’s Research UK is working with the RNID and Prof Jason Warren’s team at University College London to investigate whether this could be an early warning sign for dementia.
+In a third project jointly funded by Alzheimer’s Research UK and the RNID, Prof Jason Warren’s team at University College London to investigate whether this could be an early warning sign for dementia.

 Protect your hearing